nillovych/Logger-Project/README.md

+# Logger

-The program should take user input from console and log to different destination, described in "cfg.txt"
+Console Logger is a program designed to take user input from the console and log it to different destinations, as specified in the configuration file "cfg.txt".

-There are few types of destinations:
+## Functionality

+The program supports logging to different destinations based on the configuration specified in "cfg.txt".
+Supported destination types include:

-.txt - append log as new line
+- **.txt**: Append log as a new line in a text file.
-.csv - append log using separator (,) console - log to console
+- **.csv**: Append log using comma (,) as a separator in a CSV file.
+- **console**: Log to the console.

+## Configuration

+The configuration file "cfg.txt" specifies the destination type where the logs will be recorded.
+Each line in the configuration file represents a separate destination type.

+Example content of "cfg.txt":